Adidas Has New NMD City Sock Styles Releasing on May 20

 The second generation of the Adidas NMD City Sock is getting two new looks come Saturday.

-Known as the NMD CS2, this model turns the low-top NMD runner into a mid-top that’s more sock-like than ever before.
+Known as the NMD CS2, this model turns the low-top NMD runner into a mid-top that’s more socklike than ever before.

 The shoe’s entire upper is composed of Primeknit, offering a breathable and flexible fit.
 The CS2 iteration also features a wrap-around construction for added support.